Cereal-t/visual-label-cooccurrence-toolkit/README.md

 ## Case Study and Example Outputs

 The toolkit was tested using a publicly available dataset of AI-generated images from Hugging Face: [open-image-preferences-v1](https://huggingface.co/datasets/data-is-better-together/open-image-preferences-v1).
 The toolkit itself is not limited to AI-generated images and can be adapted to any image collection.
-All data and files generated during the case study — including raw labels, deduplicated labels, co-occurrence matrices, heatmaps, Gephi-ready files — are available in the `case_study_data/` folder of this repository.
+All data and files generated during the case study including raw labels, deduplicated labels, co-occurrence matrices, heatmaps, and Gephi-ready files are available in the `case_study_data/` folder of this repository.
+Note that the original 400+ case study images are not included due to file size constraints.